 Encourage Movement (Darlene)

 Middle school kids are wiggly individuals (working out those body issues, remember?).
-Encourage them to move by setting up stations, or share with someone across the room or rotating seats mid-lesson.
+When teaching middle school students, encourage them to move by setting up stations, or share with someone across the room or rotating seats mid-lesson.
 Moving a bit is good for the body AND the mind.
 Read more about moving by using puzzles and games in the classroom here or using stations in the classroom here.

 Maintain an Organized Classroom Space (Kristy)

-To help students develop and maintain their independence it is important to have an organized classroom space.
+To help students develop and maintain their independence, it is important to have an organized classroom space.
 This will allow students to access materials without being reliant on you to give them scissors, rules, pens, pencils etc. Along with routines, students know where they can find commonly used items like textbooks, school supplies, and lined paper.
-Organization helps maintain order in your busy classroom and reinforces that importance of being organized.
+When teaching middle school students, organization helps maintain order in your busy classroom and reinforces the importance of being organized.
 Read more organization tips from other teachers here.

 Switch Your Mindset (Darlene)

-Middle school kids are in a tough space both physically and mentally.
+When teaching middle school students, remember that middle school kids are in a tough space, both physically and mentally.
 They’re starting to look like adults, but don’t be fooled!
 It’s quite possible they still sleep with a teddy bear.
 When they call out in class, it’s because they often can’t control themselves.
 Switch your mindset a bit, and think about the calling out differently.
 As long as what they are calling out is about the task, we can look at it as enthusiastic participation.
 Gently and respectfully remind them that calling out prevents others from being able to share.

 Free Middle School Lesson Plans

-Looking for some middle school English ideas?
+Looking for some ELA ideas for teaching middle school students?
 Check out these two free resources: